viivue/overlapping-slider/README.md

 // Or

-// We can get all elements that have attribute name "data-overlapping-slider" OverlappingSlider.init({
+// We can get all elements that have attribute name "data-news-overlapping-slider" OverlappingSlider.init({
-    selector: '[data-overlapping-slider]'
+    selector: '[data-news-overlapping-slider]'
 });
 ```